mafzaldev/bytewise-fellowship-flutter/Week-04-05-06-07/animations/README.md

 # Animations

+A Flutter app with some cool custom animation examples are shown [here](./flutter_animation_examples).

+`Animation` is a core concept in Flutter.
+It is used to animate the properties of a widget.
+The Animation class is an abstract class that contains listeners and status listeners.
+The Animation class is an abstract class that contains listeners and status listeners.
+The Animation class is an abstract class that contains listeners and status listeners.

 ## Flipped Canvas in flutter

 In Flutter, the canvas is flipped horizontally, so the origin is in the top left corner, and the positive y-axis points down.
 This is different from the standard Cartesian coordinate system, where the origin is in the bottom left corner, and the positive y-axis points up.
 This means that the y-axis is flipped when drawing on the canvas.